avodonosov/datomic-helpers/README.md

 `(to-transaction data-map)`
 -------------------------

-Processes the DATA-MAP, asigns it a :db/id attribute.
+Extends `data-map` with `:db/id` attribute.

-If the map key refers to another map, the reference is replaced by :db/id of the child map processed recursively.
+If a `data-map` key refers to another map, the reference value is replaced by :db/id of the child map processed recursively.

-If the map key refers to a vector, the vector is processed in similar faction - all its map elements are replaced by :db/ids assigned to them in recursive processing.
+If a key refers to a vector, the vector is processed in similar fasion - all its map elements are replaced by :db/ids assigned to them in recursive processing.

 All other values (numbers, strings, dates, etc) are left as is.

+This processing turns every map encountered during the recursive processing into a valid Datomic transactoction map.

-In result, we translate a nested Clojure data structure into a sequence of Datomic transaction maps, which populate database with a set of inter-linked entities.
+Returns a sequence of all those transaction maps, which may be passed to `datomic.api/transact` to populate datebase with the required set of inter-linked entities with attributes.

 ----